ngxtension/ngxtension-platform/docs/src/content/docs/utilities/Signals/signal-slice.md

 this.state.add$;
 ```

-Which will allow you to react to the `add` action being called.
+Which will allow you to react to the `add` action being called via an observable.

 ## Selectors